 The Art of Keeping Your Cool: Handling High-Maintenance Clients

-Sometimes we do have clients that aren't fun to handle. and no they aren't always right.
+Sometimes we do have clients that aren't fun to handle. and no, they aren't always right.

-But sometimes its best to just let them "be right" because in the end you do not win for proving that they are wrong.
-It never ends with a, OMG YOU ARE SO RIGHT I AM SORRY
+But sometimes it’s best to just let them "be right" because in the end you do not win for proving that they are wrong.
+It never ends with a, “OMG YOU ARE SO RIGHT I AM SORRY”

-The client is always right because its cheaper for them to be.
+The client is always right because it’s cheaper for them to be.
 Case closed.
-It's cheaper for you to just lose a 5 star review on google than to gain a 1 star.
+It's cheaper for you to just lose a 5-star review on google than to gain a 1 star.
 Funny how that works.
-Once you have worked hard to get 100 5 star reviews, you wouldn't want to tarnish that record with a 1 star simply because the client ordered the wrong tier on their event, and they really need you to have linen napkins.
+Once you have worked hard to get 100 5-star reviews, you wouldn't want to tarnish that record with a 1-star simply because the client ordered the wrong tier on their event, and they really need you to have linen napkins.
 JUST BRING THE NAPKINS everyone is happy.
 No need to argue or fight.
 It's an easy fix at the end of the day, and it's important to be thankful that you are doing what you love as a living, being the best homes, you can imagine and giving yourself the freedom to enjoy life.
 GIVE THEM THE NAPKINS AND SMILE :)

 There is also the client who is LOOKING for the refund.
 They couldn't really afford ther services, so they are watching every move you make, looking for a slip up.
 This is borderline a con artist, and I may be coming off strong with that statement, but there's a reason why you have to give your id now to make a return.
 Some people make a habit of doing it all the time to get stuff for free.
 I have run into this a few times, and when looking back, there were some signs to look out for.
 When I see these signs now, I either tell the client I am not available, or I charge a lot more so that dealing with the client doesn't bother me because I know how much I am making.